awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 Before issuing the command, change the domain name, master user credentials, and account number\.
 Specify the same AWS Region that you used for the S3 bucket and an OpenSearch/Elasticsearch version that is compatible with your snapshot\.

 **Important**
 Snapshots are only forward\-compatible, and only by one major version\.
-For example, you can't restore a snapshot from a 2\.*x* cluster on a 1\.*x* cluster or a 6\.*x* cluster, only a 2\.*x* or 5\.*x* cluster\.
+For example, you can't restore a snapshot from an OpenSearch 1\.*x* cluster on an Elasticsearch 7\.*x* cluster, only an OpenSearch 1\.*x* or 2\.*x* cluster\.
 Minor version matters, too\.
 You can't restore a snapshot from a self\-managed 5\.3\.3 cluster on a 5\.3\.2 OpenSearch Service domain\.
 We recommend choosing the most recent version of OpenSearch or Elasticsearch that your snapshot supports\.
 For a table of compatible versions, see [Using a snapshot to migrate data](version-migration.md#snapshot-based-migration)\.

 ## Provide permissions to the S3 bucket<a name="migration-permissions"></a>